Home > Issues & Advocacy > Key Issues

 Pennsylvania Students in Harm's Way as an Increasing Number of Pennsylvania School Districts are at Risk of Financial Distress

-Pennsylvania’s public schools are in the midst of their toughest fiscal crisis since the 1930s.
-Following the nearly $860 million in cuts in 2011-12 and the proposal of $100 million more for next year, districts are being forced to make increasingly difficult decisions about how to meet the education needs of their students.
+Pennsylvania’s public schools remain mired in their toughest fiscal crisis since the 1930s.
+Following the nearly $860 million in cuts in 2011-12 and minimal increases since, districts are being forced to make increasingly difficult decisions about how to meet the education needs of their students.
 Many of these decisions will result in cuts to programs necessary to provide the challenging, well-rounded, and comprehensive curriculum required for success in the 21st Century global economy.
 These cuts are not in the best interests of America’s students, therefore risking the future of our children.

-Recent reports revealed that some school districts, such as Chester Upland and York City, had insufficient cash on hand to meet payroll.
+Since our initial report, four districts have been designated as being in “Financial Recovery” status, which involves the appointment by the state of a Chief Recovery Officer charged with developing binding plans to restore fiscal solvency.
+Four additional districts have been placed in “Financial Watch” status.
 These are only the first instances of districts pushed to the breaking point.
 More will follow.
-If legislative action isn’t taken now, the financial viability of a significant number of school districts will be threatened by 2014.
+If legislative action isn’t taken now, the financial viability of a significant number of school districts will be threatened within the next few years.
 Pennsylvania could do a disservice to an entire generation of students who will not get a second chance.

 - Long-standing issues in the funding of public schools, namely an inequitable funding formula, were compounded by the onset of the recession.
 Districts once considered financially strong are at risk of financial distress, and those that were struggling prior to the recession are in imminent danger of becoming insolvent.